 The university’s competency-based learning model measures proficiency rather than time spent in a classroom, allowing students to use existing knowledge to move through degree programs quicker.

 “After earning a degree in chemical engineering and working in sales and marketing for 35 years, I decided I wanted to use my knowledge to teach high school science,” said Arby Dickert, an alumnus of WGU Tennessee.
-“I was able to earn a degree and complete demonstration teaching in less than a year, and was quickly hired to teach at a high school where I live in Knoxville.”
+“I was able to earn a degree and complete student teaching in less than a year, and was quickly hired to teach at a high school where I live in Knoxville.”

 If you’ve always been passionate about teaching a subject that has more staffing supply than demand, you’ll greatly increase employability by making yourself available for supplemental educator duties.